zompi2/Pigeon/README.md

 More
 =====

+You can read more about this project here: https://damnow.blogspot.com/2018/02/sergeant-transmission-pigeons-of-war.html

 You can download a working exe application from here: https://zompi.itch.io/sergeant-transmission-pigeons-of-war

 You can watch how the game looks like here: https://www.youtube.com/watch?v=HC7_Luek0cQ